-Among the thousands of courses available, Australian nursing courses have been particularly developed to provide practical as well as theoretical knowledge needed in delivering exceptional healthcare services.
+Among the thousands of courses available in Australia, nursing courses provide the practical and theoretical knowledge needed to deliver exceptional healthcare services.

 Career Diversity in Nursing